 Any move can be stressful and difficult if you don’t have good advice.
-To help you with moving house, here is a list of moving tips and tricks from a professional organiser.
+To help you with moving house, here is a list of moving tips and tricks from a professional organizer.

 Start planning at least six weeks in advance, if you can

 Getting estimates and quotes six or more weeks ahead of your move allows you to de-clutter and reduce your gross volume if you need to.
 This is an especially important part of relocation planning if you have a budget.
 A good removalist will work hand-in-hand with you to make the process easier.

 House size is not a good indication of gross volume